 1. Examine all nomination, invoice, scheduling, allocation, transportation, storage, in-kind fuel purchase and balancing reports from the producer to the reporting entity and have reasonable assurance that the reporting entity is receiving the identified fuel;

-2. Determine that the biogas or biomethane meets all requirements of sections 95852.1.1 and 95852.2 of the cap-and-trade regulation and that no fossil-derived fuel is used to supplement the biomass-derived fuel deliveries except for documented fuel purchases to avoid loss of metered volumes in connection with the transportation of the biomethane to the reporting entity.
+2. Determine that the biogas or biomethane meets all requirements for exempt biomass-derived fuel in section 95852.1 of the Cap-and-Invest Regulation and that no fossil-derived fuel is used to supplement the biomass-derived fuel deliveries except for documented fuel purchases to avoid loss of metered volumes in connection with the transportation of the biomethane to the reporting entity.
 Where one or more contracts is used to procure biogas or biomethane, ensure all applicable contracts meet the requirements of section 95852.1.1(a);

 3. Ensure any discrepancies in the fuel volumes, heat values and/or energies will be carried over into the evaluation of material misstatement for the reporting entity;

-(E) Assessment.
-If the reporting entity is unable to demonstrate that the biomass-derived fuel is consistent with the requirements in sections 95852.1.1 and 95852.2 of the cap-and-trade regulation, the emission data report must be revised to list these biomass CO₂ emissions as non-exempt biomass-derived CO₂.
+(3) Assessment.
+If the reporting entity is unable to demonstrate that the biomass-derived fuel is consistent with the requirements in section 95852.1 of the Cap-and-Invest Regulation for exempt biomass and biomass-derived fuels, the emission data report must be revised to list these biomass CO₂ emissions as non-exempt biomass-derived CO₂.

 NOTE: Authority cited: Sections 38510, 38530, 39600, 39601, 39607, 39607.4 and 41511, Health and Safety Code.
 Reference: Sections 38530, 39600 and 41511, Health and Safety Code.